 Hugo Hamilton, Restaurant Critic and Chief Hipster at Belfast style magazine – Le Ganch, says that the city is crying out for just this kind of cafe.
 “It’s bound to attract the luncheon crowd, office workers eager for somewhere new and refreshing,” says Hamilton, “and is ideal for a light bite on an evening out with friends, both bearded and otherwise.
 It has just the right ambiance – homespun decor of old school desks and bean bag chairs, and the food is presented so delightfully on reclaimed scaffolding boards.”

 Situated in a converted public toilet on Talbot Street, as yet Simply Crispy can’t serve alcohol.
-“For the moment we’ll be serving traditional Ulster soft drinks like Sukies, Maine’s Brown Lemonade and McDaid’s Football Special, but that’ll change when we get the licence,” Gavin told us, “Then we’ll serve out of date Harp.”
+“For the moment we’ll be serving traditional Ulster soft drinks like Sukies, Maine’s Brown Lemonade and McDaid’s Football Special, but that’ll change when we get the license,” Gavin told us, “Then we’ll do pint bottles of Harp.”